Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 "So, she is that perfect eh Saotome?"

 "Perfect?"
 Ranma tossed the word out as if testing it.
-"No, she is sometimes vain, a little obnoxious, occasionally stuck up and snooty.
+He smiled.
+"No, she is sometimes vain, and a little obnoxious.
+Occasionally she is even stuck up and snooty.
 Not long ago she would have looked down on me as beneath her I think, and yet she is also beautiful, caring, kind, and patient.
 She has been through a lot.
-Someone she loved, more than she had ever loved anyone before, left her for another not long before I met her, yet she still saved me, and almost died doing it.
+Someone she truly loved left her for another not long before I met her, yet she saved me, and nearly died doing it.
 Somehow, I remember what it felt like.
 It was as if she enfolded me in her very essence.
 It was indescribable.
 It was perfect.
 It was something I'll treasure always.
-So, no I don't think she is perfect, but then who is and what does it really matter?"
+So, no I don't think she is perfect, but then who is and what does it really matter?
+I have chosen my path."

 "It is kind of fun to have the great Nabiki at a loss for words, but then I have been thinking of things for awhile, trying to find the answers.
 You still don't understand do you?"
 Ranma tilted his head one way as if listening for something.